GLOSSARY

 Safety extra-low voltage

-This is a maximum voltage of 50 units for AC voltage or 120 for DC voltage.
+This is a maximum voltage of 50 V for AC voltage or 120 V for DC voltage.
+It is often used in electronic devices, LED systems or control systems, particularly in the case of DC voltage.
 These limit values are regulated in the VDE 0100 standard and are considered safe for the human body under normal ambient conditions.
-The VDE standards define precise requirements for the design, application and monitoring of such systems.
+The VDE standards define precise requirements for the design, application and control of such systems.

 A key feature of this low-voltage solution is that it must be galvanically isolated from the mains voltage – in other words, there must be no direct connection between the low-voltage network (e.g. 230 volts) and the extra-low voltage range.
 This separation is achieved using special transformers or electronic switching power supplies.